-An estimated 41 buildings may be cut off from access to the mainland under a 1.6-foot SLR scenario, and 84 buildings may be cut off under a 3.9-foot scenario.
-This does not take into consideration several long private roads and driveways that are not mapped in the state's Enhanced 911 data, so it may underestimate the total number of buildings impacted.
+There are efforts underway to address the above section of Arrowsic Road.
+If this area is addressed, there are still an estimated 41 buildings that could be cut off from access to the mainland at 1.6 ft. of SLR above HAT and 84 buildings could be cut off at 3.9 ft. of SLR above HAT.
+This does not take into consideration several long private driveways that are not included in the state's enhanced 911 data, so it may underestimate the total number of buildings impacted.

 Access to certain areas of the island may also be impacted where there are tidal culverts that are improperly sized and unable to handle tidal flow.
-According to Maine's Tidal Restriction Atlas, there are seven road crossings and two other culverts that are restrictive, with one more with an unknown status.
-There are also three future tidal crossings in Arrowsic listed on the Atlas.
+According to Maine's Tidal Restriction Atlas, there are seven road crossings and two other culverts that are currently restrictive (shown in Figure 13 in red).

 These restrictive crossings are areas where the tides are not able to flow to their natural extent, either from a too-small culvert or a culvert that is too high.
-In many cases, this restricted flow can change the marsh ecosystem and/or cause marsh erosion, which makes them less resilient to SLR.
-These culverts also wear out more quickly because there is more flow than they were designed for.
+In many cases, this restricted flow can change the marsh ecosystem and/or cause marsh erosion.
+This makes the marsh land less resilient to SLR.
+These culverts also wear out more quickly because there is greater flow than they were designed to handle.
 With the additional volume of water from SLR, restrictive crossings are more likely to fail or over top, causing increased maintenance costs and potentially limiting evacuation routes.